-Besides the Gaussian sampling model, our simulation set-up also includes the coded diffraction model \cite{candes2015phase2}, which is inspired from the physically realistic applications that emerge in X-ray imaging and other related disciplines.
-The coded diffraction patterns (CDP) are a collection of intensity data, $\y$, which are modeled as the squared magnitude of the Fourier transform of the modulated unknown at the detectors.
-Mathematically,
+Our simulation set-up primarily includes the coded diffraction model \cite{candes2015phase2}.
+The coded diffraction patterns (CDP) are a collection of intensity data, $\y$, which are modeled as the squared magnitude of the Fourier transform of the modulated unknown at the detectors,